What Home Price Can You Get for $2,500 a Month?

 Lender Discount Points

-Consider Property Taxes and Association Dues
+Consider Property Taxes and HOA Dues

 Discover How Much House You Can Afford for $2,500 a Month